goncharov/smart-extension-api/README.md

   and/or other materials provided with the distribution.

  * Neither the name of the Sony Ericsson Mobile Communications AB nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

+* Neither the name of the Sony Mobile Communications AB nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.